intershop/intershop-pwa/docs/guides/customizations.md

 When styling is done on component level, all styling is encapsulated to exactly this component (default behavior).
 On component level, theme-specific overrides for `.scss` files work as expected.

-You can re-use variables from the global styling on component level by importing only the styling file that defines the theme variables, e.g.
+You can re-use variables from the global styling on component level by importing only the styling file that defines the theme variables, e.g.,

 ```
 @import 'variables';